hydrolix/hydrolix-exporter/hydrolixexporter/README.md

 - Span name and kind
 - Start time and duration
 - Status code and message
-- Service name and resource attributes
+- Service name and resource attributes as flat key-value objects
-- Span attributes
+- Span attributes as flat key-value objects
 - Span events (logs attached to spans)

 ### Logs